 Consider the definition of “guilt” from Webster (emphasis mine):

 Something you’ll notice is that the feeling that goes with guilt is very self-focused.
-It’s based on what have done, and my feelings of guilt stem from what believe have done.
+It’s based on what I have done, and my feelings of guilt stem from what I believe I have done.

 And therein lies one of the primary reasons white guilt never moves us towards genuine racial reconciliation: in order for one to feel guilty, one has to be convinced they’ve done something wrong.
 Whether they have or not is not the issue; but they must believe they’ve done something wrong.